anamgonzalez/Porfolio_current/src/content/jobs/IKT/index.md

 url: 'https://www.iktsite.org/'
 ---

-- DCollaborated with business users, technical teams, database administrators and testing teams, to analyze, gather, and validate requirements such as kickoff meetings, joint application designing and planning sessions.
+- Collaborated with business users, technical teams, database administrators and testing teams, to analyze, gather, and validate requirements such as kickoff meetings, joint application designing and planning sessions.
 - Social Media manager and volunteer hiring coordinator.